Defense lawyers say they will seek French asylum for Assange

 “It is not an ordinary demand,” lawyer Antoine Vey said, noting that Assange is not on French soil.

+Garzon insisted that Assange was “pressured by the Trump administration” but resisted and “the order was given to demand the extradition of Julian Assange,” he said.

+The White House has firmly denied the claim.
+However, Garzon said that both testimony and “documentary proof” of the claim will be offered to the court at the full hearing that opens Monday.

-Assange spent seven years in Ecuador's London embassy before being evicted in April 2019.
+Assange, 48, spent seven years in Ecuador's London embassy before being evicted in April 2019.
 He was arrested by British police for jumping bail in 2012.
-In November, Sweden droppeda sex crimes investigationagainst him because so much time had elapsed.
+In November, Sweden dropped a sex crimes investigation against him because so much time had elapsed.

+Assange, who is Australian, has received backing from numerous quarters.
+The council of Europe's commissioner for human rights, Dunja Mijatovic, added a voice of opposition Thursday, citing both concerns over Assange's eventual treatment in a U.S. prison and the impact on press freedoms were he to be extradited.

+"I think this is one of the most important and significant political trials of this generation, in fact longer,’ senior Labour Party official John McDonnell McDonnell said in London.